UltimatePlayer97/ascendara/README.md

 ### Current Goals

 - [ ] Endpoint for known games that have weird installation paths, issues, etc.
+- [ ] Break up code into files for better organization
 - [ ] Add semi-support for Linux, and macOS

 ### Future Goals